-DLA supports DoD digital modernization efforts with the creation of model-based (digital as master) enterprise systems in which DLA, the Military Services, and industry streamline the delivery of accurate requirements, high-quality material, and end-items throughout the supply chain.
+DLA supports DoD digital modernization efforts with the creation of model-based (digital as master) enterprise systems in which DLA, the Military Services, and industry streamline the delivery of accurate requirements, high-quality material, and end-items throughout the supply chain enable collaboration among DLA, suppliers, and military services to track military service directed engineering changes that affect military inventory.
+DLA also developed a model-based engineering tool to convert stock data of Army Paladin A6 weapons system components from 2D to 3D model-based technical data packages to seamlessly connect DLA, the Military Services, and Small Mid-Size Manufacturers (SMMs).

 For example, DLA ManTech has developed the Digital Sustainment Platform (DSP) that would improve supply chain readiness (see success story on p.
-21).
+22).
 This platform supports bi-directional digital data flow among DLA, the suppliers, and the military services for the weapon systems in sustainment.